Dysfibrinogenemia

 Approach Considerations

-Medical treatment is not indicated in the majority of patients.
-When patients experience clinically significant bleeding, fresh frozen plasma (FFP) or cryoprecipitate may be transfused, depending on the severity of the bleeding.
+Treatment is not indicated in the majority of patients.
+When clinically significant bleeding occurs, replacement therapy is indicated.
+FFP or cryoprecipitate should be administered, depending on bleeding severity and product availability.

-Venous thromboembolism secondary to congenital dysfibrinogenemia should be treated with low-molecular-weight heparin.[7]
+Venous thromboembolism secondary to congenital dysfibrinogenemia should be treated with low–molecular-weight heparin.[9]
 Patients with recurrent thrombotic events may require long-term anticoagulation with warfarin or subcutaneous heparin.
-Long-term treatment recommendations have not been established and data are lacking to support superiority of any one treatment modality.[2]
+Long-term treatment recommendations have not been established, and data are lacking to support the superiority of any one treatment modality.[12]

-Educate patients with congenital dysfibrinogenemias that it is an inherited condition and other family members may also be affected.
+Educate patients with congenital dysfibrinogenemia that it is an inherited condition and that other family members may also be affected.

 Prevention

 The obstetric complications of dysfibrinogenemia include first-trimester pregnancy loss, along with hemorrhage, placental abruption, and thrombosis.
 Administration of prophylactic cryoprecipitate may prevent recurrent miscarriages.
 Miesbach et al described the use of fibrinogen concentrates to avoid pregnancy loss in women with dysfibrinogenemia.
-The investigators performed a retrospective study of 4 women from the same family, each of whom had dysfibrinogenemia and a history of recurrent pregnancy loss.
-The patients received fibrinogen concentrates from the start of pregnancy until delivery, with 3 of the 4 women achieving delivery.[12]
+The investigators performed a retrospective study of four women from the same family, each of whom had dysfibrinogenemia and a history of recurrent pregnancy loss.
+The patients received fibrinogen concentrates from the start of pregnancy until delivery, with three of the four women achieving delivery.[20]

-Clinical Context: The precipitate that forms when fresh frozen plasma (FFP) is thawed contains factor VIII, fibrinogen, vWF, and fibronectin.
+Clinical Context: The precipitate that forms when fresh frozen plasma (FFP) is thawed contains factor VIII, fibrinogen, von Willebrand factor, and fibronectin.
 Primarily used to treat bleeding in patients with fibrinogen deficiencies or abnormalities.

 Clinical Context: Plasma is the fluid compartment of blood containing the soluble clotting factors.
 Indications for using FFP include bleeding in patients with congenital coagulation defects and multiple coagulation factor deficiencies (severe liver disease).